yetulaxman/databank-template/README.md

 The notebook shows how a neural net can be trained to predict total densities from form factors with the NMR lipids database

 ## Installing dependencies
 The form factor to total density notebook uses Poetry for package handling.
-Dependencies for running notebooks can be installed using:
+Dependencies for running the notebook can be seen in pyprojects.toml, and can be installed using:
 \```bash
 poetry install
 \```